Do you love coming up with creative solutions to help people work smarter?

 Workplace strategy has a significant impact on the employee experience — which is no small matter, especially when you consider the high costs of employee turnover.

-A good workplace strategy also helps set expectations for employees, such as:
+A good workplace management strategy also helps set expectations for employees, such as:

 - When they should be available during the day